About

 Current Survey

-The report draws from the Board's tenth annual Survey of Household Economics and Decisionmaking, (SHED), which examines the financial lives of U.S. adults and their families.
-The survey of more than 11,000 adults was conducted in October 2022, and discusses findings related to financial well-being, income, expenses, employment, banking and credit, housing, retirement and investments, and higher education and student loans.
+The report draws from the Board's 11th annual Survey of Household Economics and Decisionmaking, (SHED), which examines the financial lives of U.S. adults and their families.
+The survey of more than 11,000 adults was conducted in October 2023.
+The report discusses findings related to financial well-being, income, employment, expenses, banking and credit, housing, higher education and student loans, and retirement and investments.

 View Interactive Charts